 Boise can get pretty hot in the summer and cooler in the winter, so lighter colors are great for reflecting heat and keeping your home comfy throughout the year.
 In chillier places, mid-tone colors can also help strike a nice balance for comfort.

-HOA or Local Regulations
+Check for HOA or Local Regulations

 Some neighborhoods have rules about exterior paint colors.
 Verify HOA or city regulations before you commit to avoid compliance issues or costly repainting.